-A light curve is a representation of the brightness of an object like a moon or a planet as a function of the phase angle.
-Light curves can reveal a lot about their reflective properties.
-As a body like Titan orbits Saturn or the Sun, the angle of illumination changes, causing the (observed) brightness or reflectivity to vary.
-These variations can be mapped into a light curve and provide details like atmospheric composition of the moon as different elements reflect differently across different wavelengths.
+A light curve is a graphical representation of the brightness of an object as a function of the phase angle.
+For planets or moons, light curves can reveal a lot about their reflective properties.
+As a body like Titan orbits its parent planet or a star like the Sun, the angle of illumination changes, causing the observed brightness or reflectivity to vary.
+These variations mapped into a light curve provide scattering properties or atmospheric composition as different elements reflect differently across different filters.

-Of particular interest is polarimetry, which involves measuring the polarization of light.
+Of particular interest is polarimetry which involves measuring the polarization of light.
 Light becomes polarized when it is scattered or reflected by surfaces or particles in atmospheres.
-Hence, by analyzing the polarization of light from an object like Titan, we can gain information about the size, shape, and composition of the scattering particles [1].
+Hence, by analyzing the polarization state of light from a celestial object, we can gain information about the size, shape, and composition of the scattering particles.